 At the start of your mortgage journey, you will come to realise there are a range of different types of mortgages.
 From first time buyers in Nottingham to people moving house in Nottingham, this allows you find the best option that fits within your needs when living in Nottingham.
 In this article, we will be talking about the type of mortgages that many people go for when looking into options on their mortgage journey.

 If you are looking into mortgages and wanting any more information regarding these types, our knowledgeable mortgage advisors in Nottingham are on hand 7 days a week, so please feel free to get in touch.

 Feel free to use the points below and jump to a different mortgages type;

-What attracts customers to this type of mortgage, is that the lender you end up going with will open up a savings account to run alongside your main mortgage account.
-As an example, let’s imagine that you take out a £100,000 mortgage but in your savings, you already have £20,000.
-You can then put that £20,000 into your new savings account and only pay interest on the remaining about which would be £80,000.
+This is seen as the more appealing type of mortgage as it allows you to have a savings account opened alongside your main account.
+An example of this is if someone took out a £100,000 mortgage but in your savings you have £25,000.
+You can put this into your new savings account and pay the interest on the remaining amount which would be £75,000.

 There is the potential option to pay off your mortgage earlier if you keep your payments up as normal.

 Similar to fixed rate mortgages, a capped rate mortgage involves the customer making repayments each month with a maximum interest rate.
 However, this type has a percentage that is capped which means you won’t be paying any higher than the agreed percentage, For example if you’re capped at 5%, your rate will never go above 5%.

 This type can be beneficial if interest rates reduce, as your mortgage rate will follow this reduction.
 This should reflect in lower monthly mortgage payments.

 This type of mortgage allows you to be flexible with your payments with having the choice to either underpay or overpay any amount.
 You can only underpay if you have overpaid the first time and have come to an agreement to do this with your lender.